What does the Bible say about death?

 I used to think of heaven as a place where we play harps and sing songs to God all day everyday.
 But as I studied the Bible I realized that’s a terribly inaccurate picture of what eternity will be like.
 And thank God, because that sounds boring…

 The Bible describes heaven as the streets being paved with gold (Revelation 21:21).
 Is that a literal truth?
-Could be, but I doubt it… What the Bible is telling us is that what’s most valuable to us in this life will be what we trample on in eternity.
+Could be, but I think this image is communicating something bigger.
+The Bible is telling us that what’s most valuable to us in this life will be what our feet trample on in eternity.
 This is a statement of the grander of eternity.
 It will be far better than we can possibly comprehend.